 - Use small cups to moderate intake

-- Drink water between servings (Yawaragimizu)
+- Drink water between servings (Yawaragimizu) to stay hydrated

 - Respect cultural practices: pour for others, never for yourself

-- Avoid binge drinking, especially with high-ABV styles like Genshu
+- Avoid binge drinking especially with high-ABV styles like Genshu

 Cultural and Historical Context of ABV in Sake